qualcomm-linux/build-guide/topic/k2c-qli-build-ga/build_from_source_github.rst

 1. Download Qualcomm Yocto and supporting layers:

    .. note:: The ``<manifest release tag>`` for QIMP SDK build is the
-             same as the base build.
-QIMP SDK layer must be cloned on top of the base build.
+             same as the default build.
+QIMP SDK layer must be cloned on top of the default build.

    ::